 - Provided CDC-based education and training on communicable disease safety

 - Daily health screenings and temperature checks

-- Maintaining an hourly handwashing and sanitization schedules
+- Maintained an hourly handwashing and sanitization schedule

 - Social distancing protocols from other staff and residents

 - Meals provided to staff daily to decrease outside exposures

 - Established an emergency texting system to update families on community news